war/asset-loading/README.md

 		}

 ```
-To get the final transform matrix which will be sent and directly used in the shader, the inverse bind matrix for each bone must be multipled by the transposed tranform matrix, and transposed one final time:
+To get the final transform matrix, which will be sent and directly used in the shader, the inverse bind matrix for each bone must be multiplied by the transposed transform matrix and transposed one final time:
 ```cpp

 	for (std::size_t m{}; m < inverse_bind_mat_array.size(); m++) {